 Listings 3-6 and 3-7 show how each approach looks.
-The findData function simply looks into the data array and, based on the structure of the items, returns the desired one (first parameter).
-In the implementation of parallel a function such as findData is needed because you can't be sure in which order the functions finished and then sent back their results.
+The findData function simply looks into the data array, and based on the structure of the items, returns the desired one (first parameter).
+In the implementation of parallel it is needed because you can't be sure in which order the functions finished and then sent back their results.